-If your cat has IBD, they may have any combination of these symptoms or they may only have one symptom.
-The symptoms your cat shows will also depend on what part of your cat's gastrointestinal tract is inflamed.
+If your cat has IBD, they may have any combination of these symptoms, or they may only have one symptom, typically chronic vomiting.
+The symptoms your cat shows will also depend on what part of your cat's GI tract is inflamed.
 If it's the stomach with the worst inflammation, vomiting is the chief symptom.
 Severe inflammation of the intestines leads to chronic diarrhea.
 If the cat has inflammation throughout the entire GI tract, it may experience both chronic diarrhea and vomiting.
 Symptoms can come and go and vary in severity.

 Since the symptoms (or symptom) of IBD are also symptoms of other gastrointestinal illnesses, your vet may want to run a variety of tests to rule out other issues.

-When you call to make your appointment you may be asked to bring in a fresh stool sample.
-This is so that your vet can check for any intestinal parasites that can be making your cat sick.
-Try to collect your cat's stool the day of the appointment, as most commercial litters will desiccate the stool, so an older sample may be unreadable.
+When you call to make your appointment you will probably be asked to bring in a fresh stool sample so your vet can check for intestinal parasites.
+Try to collect your cat's stool the day of the appointment for the most accurate results.

-For a definitive diagnosis of IBD, your vet will need to take samples of your cat's GI tract.
-These samples are then sent off for biopsy where a veterinary pathologist will look at the samples microscopically to detect inflammatory changes that are only present in IBD cases.
-Obtaining these biopsy samples can be invasive, though, and some vets and owners may opt to skip this diagnostic step and treat for IBD to see if symptoms resolve.
+For a definitive diagnosis of IBD, your vet will need to take biopsies of your cat's GI tract.
+These samples are then sent off to a veterinary pathologist, who will look at the samples microscopically to detect inflammatory changes that are typical with inflammatory bowel disease.

 Since IBD can sometimes be caused by food allergies, your vet may recommend a special diet for your cat.
 This could be a commercially prepared, 'limited ingredient' diet or it could be a prescription, hydrolyzed diet.